Sweet Honey In The Rock®: Celebrating The Holydays

 Night of show seating typically available.

-The Pacific Jazz Institute at Dimitriou's Jazz Alley welcomes Grammy Award nominated and globally renowned a cappella ensemble Sweet Honey In The Rock®: Celebrating the Holydays!
+91.3 fm KBCS and the Pacific Jazz Institute at Dimitriou's Jazz Alley welcome Grammy Award nominated and globally renowned a cappella ensemble Sweet Honey In The Rock®: Celebrating the Holydays!
 Sweet Honey members are Rochelle Rice, Carol Maillard, Nitanju Bolade Casel, Aisha Kahlil, Barbara Hunt (American Sign Interpreter) and guest bassist Romeir Mendez.
-Show times Thursday - Sunday at 7:30pm.
-Doors open at 6:00pm Thursday and 5:30pm Friday - Sunday.
+Show times Monday and Tuesday at 7:30pm.
+Doors open at 6:00pm each night.

 SWEET HONEY IN THE ROCK: CELEBRATING THE HOLYDAYS is a rare fusion of traditional American holiday spirituals, hymns and inspirational songs, as well as songs from other cultures and religions from around the world.
 The special presentation, which offers a celebration of good tidings for the season has been presented over the past several years.